baph-omet/TMBAG/README.md

 This game is run exclusively in the Python console.

 #### If you don't have Python installed
 If you don't have Python installed on your computer (you would know if you did), you can play this game from any online Python interpreter that supports Python 3 (here's one: http://www.tutorialspoint.com/execute_python3_online.php).
 Just copy all the python files (`*.py`) into the file list on the left side of the page and execute `main.py`.
 It's that simple!
+Alternatively, you can download and install Python 3 from http://python.org and then skip to the next section.

 #### If you have Python installed
 If you do have Python installed on your computer, download all the files and extract them into the same folder.
-Then open the file `start.bat` and edit the line starting with `cd` to use the filepath to this game's folder (i.e. `C:\Users\Joe\Downloads\TMBAG`), then just run the file `start.bat` to play the game from a command prompt.
+Then open the file `start.bat` with a plaintext editor (Notepad++ is recommended) and edit the filepath on the first line to use the filepath to this game's folder (i.e. `C:\Users\Joe\Downloads\TMBAG`), then just run the file `start.bat` to play the game from a command prompt.
 Alternatively, you can open the file `main.py` in IDLE and hit F5 to start the shell, although this is a bit slower.

 ### Playing the game
 Throughout the game, you interact via supplying text input for various prompts.
 Prompts are case-insensitive.
 For most prompts, you can enter `"MENU"` to access the in-game menu to see stats, rename your character, and more.
+Hit the ENTER key to advance text in story sections.

 ## Planned Additions
 (?) - Possible additions